Musée Légitime

 Musée Légitime is a museum that was born inside a hat.
 It was initiated by the artist Martín La Roche in 2017.

-A year later, invited to present work in Belgrade (U10 Art Space), Martín decided to re-enact Filliou’s gallery through distortion: not as a gallerist, but as a director and mediator who would carry, conserve and narrate the works of a museum inside a hat.
-He chose a bowler hat, invited friends to contribute small or immaterial pieces, and arrived at the opening still unsure how the work would function.
-The museum took shape through direct encounter: he approached visitors, announced that he was carrying a museum, then removed the hat and began presenting the works one by one, with their stories being revealed through touch and conversation.
+A year later, I was invited to present work in Belgrade (U10 Art Space), and I decided to re-enact Filliou’s gallery but with a distortion: I was not going to become a gallerist, but a director and mediator who would carry, conserve and narrate the works of a museum inside a hat.
+I chose a bowler hat that fitted me, invited friends to contribute small or immaterial pieces, and arrived at the opening still unsure of how the work would function.
+I followed my instinct, I approached visitors, announced that I was carrying a museum, then removed the hat and began presenting the works one by one, telling their stories.

-To learn more about the practical aspects of the collection and the museum buildings, please visit the Museums section of this website or arrange a visit.
+To learn more about the collection and the museum buildings, to arrange a visit or to support the institution and become a member, please visit the other sections of this website.

 First building of the museum